 As a data scientist, I often get the question,“What do you actually do?”

 Data scientists can appear to be wizards who pull out their crystal balls (MacBook Pros), chant a bunch of mumbo-jumbo (machine learning, random forests, deep networks, Bayesian posteriors) and produce amazingly detailed predictions of what the future will hold.
-However, as much as we’d like to believe it was, data science is not magic.
-The power of data science comes from a deep understanding of statistics and algorithms, programming and hacking, and communication skills.
+However, as much as we’d like to believe it was, data science is not magic and has a widely accepted definition.
+The power of data science comes from a deep understanding of statistics and algorithms, programming and hacking, and communication skills (check out our list of the best data science books to dive deeper).
 More importantly, data science is about applying these three skill sets in a disciplined and systematic manner.

 Over the last few years, I’ve not only worked as an individual data scientist in several companies, but also led a team of data scientists as chief data scientist at Pindrop Security, a hot Andreessen-Horowitz funded cybersecurity startup.
 My team worked on several cutting-edge projects using a wide variety of tools and techniques.
 Over time, I realized that despite the variation in the details of different projects, the steps that data scientists use to work through a complex business problem remain more or less the same.

 After Pindrop, I joined Springboard as the director of data science education.
 In this capacity, my role is to design and maintain our data science courses for students, such as our data science career track bootcamp.
 Designing these courses compelled me to reflect on the systematic process that data scientists use at work, and to make sure that I incorporated those steps in each of our data science courses.
 In this article, I explain this data science process through an example case study.
 By the end of the article, I hope that you will have a high-level understanding of the day-to-day job of a data scientist, and see why this role is in such high demand.